hpanno/FuelReductionWorkflow/HowTo.md

 ###Updating the CartoDB Map
 Give me a shout out if you update the GDB.
-I will pull the most recent data you created and update the Fuel Reduction Map.
+We will pull the most recent data created and update the Fuel Reduction Map.
 Also, feel free to share the link below.
-If you have any suggestions for improvement with this map please send your ideas my way and I will incorporate!
+If you have any suggestions for improvement with this map please send your ideas my way and we will incorporate!

 https://slu.carto.com/viz/e14adad6-d1fe-11e6-b215-0e3a376473ab/public_map